storyprotocol/documentation/docs/Archive/get-started-with-the-react-sdk-copyyy/react-sdk-register-an-nft-as-an-ip-asset.md

 1. Register an existing NFT as an IP asset
 2. Create an NFT and register it as an IP asset in one transaction

-For this section, we will register an existing NFT as a IP asset (#1 above).
+For this section, we will register an existing NFT as an IP asset (#1 above).

 ## Prerequisites